aliemen/Visualization-of-the-Fourier-series/README.md

 # Visualization of the Fourier series
 Here is some Python code that allows you to read in SVG files and approximate their paths using a Fourier series.
 The Fourier series can be animated and visualized, the function can be output as a two dimensional vector for Desmos and there is a method to output the coefficients as LaTeX code.

+Some example videos of the animations can be found under example_animations.

 # How to use the program
 You will need the packages `numpy`, `matplotlib.pyplot`, `matplotlib.animation`, `svgpathtools` and `scipy.optimize`.
 The important settings can be done in the `main` function (file `FourierMain.py`) using the different variables (shortly explained in the code).
 If you want to read your own image, change the path for the SVG handler, for example `handler = SVG_Handler("images/img13.svg")`.
 Here `images/img13.svg` is the path relative to the `FourierMain.py` file.